 Where to See it: Florence Cathedral

-Engineered by architectural genius Brunelleschi, construction of the dome began in 1420 when this Italian designer won a public competition held by the Opera del Duomo, beating out a number of top architects who traveled from all over the nation to compete in Florence.
-At the time of the competition, the city had erected the Florence Cathedral, and the proud Florentines needed an appropriate design to top off the structure.
-But given its incredible size, and challenges in constructing a dome after the cathedral had been built, nobody knew how to do it.
-Logically, the dome would have to be supported by scaffolding, but due to the cathedral’s dimensions, scaffolding wasn’t possible and Brunelleschi had to create a design that would support itself while it was being built.
-He created this octagonal shaped dome to be the biggest in the world, drawing inspiration from the shape of the Baptistry right across from the Florence Cathedral.
-A timeless work of art and designed with no sketches left behind, the complexity and wonder of the Dome still baffles spectators today.
+Logically, the dome would have to be supported by scaffolding, but due to the cathedral’s dimensions, scaffolding wasn’t possible.
+Brunelleschi had to create a design that would support itself while it was being built.
+He created this octagonal shaped dome to be the largest in the world, drawing inspiration from the shape of the Baptistry across from the Florence Cathedral.
+A timeless work of art, and designed with no sketches left behind, the complexity and wonder of the Dome still baffles spectators.

 The Deposition